Ken Salazar: U.S. Senate

 In 2006, Salazar voted to end protections that limit offshore oil drilling in Florida's Gulf Coast.

-Salazar introduced legislation, co-sponsored by Colorado Reps.
-John Salazar and Mark Udall to limit natural gas drilling on the environmentally-rich Roan Plateau in western Colorado.
+Salazar introduced legislation, co-sponsored by Colorado representatives John Salazar and Mark Udall to limit natural gas drilling on the environmentally-rich Roan Plateau in western Colorado.
 The bill increased the amount of acreage on the Plateau designated too environmentally sensitive to drill for gas.

 Salazar worked in the Senate to give benefits to Rocky Flats workers who became ill after working at the former nuclear weapons plant in Colorado.
 The legislation would grant workers immediate access to medical coverage and compensation without the need to file individual health claims.

 In 2007, Salazar was one of only a handful of Democrats to vote against a bill that would require the United States Army Corps of Engineers to consider global warming when planning water projects.

 Salazar received a 25 percent vote rating for 2007 by the Humane Society of the United States, a zero percent vote rating for 2005–2006 by Fund for Animals, a 60 percent vote rating for 2007 by Defenders of Wildlife, and a zero percent vote rating on the Animal Welfare Institute Compassion Index.
 He also supported the Bush administration's release of lands in the Conservation Reserve Program (CRP) for emergency haying in Colorado's Yuma and Phillips Counties.
 Salazar has an 81 percent lifetime rating from the League of Conservation Voters, including a 100 percent rating for the year 2008.

 Salazar resigned his Senate seat on January 20, 2009, upon his confirmation by the Senate to become Secretary of the Interior under President Barack Obama.

-U.S. Secretary of the Interior
+U.S. secretary of the interior

 Salazar during a media conference of the Obama-Biden transition, on December 17, 2008.